Application Forms & Procedures

 The Juris Doctor (J.D.)
 Program

 First-year Applicants: The application for each fall term is available online via the LSAC website from September 1-February 1.
 As we employ a rolling review process, you are strongly encouraged to submit a completed application as early as possible, ideally before early-December.

 Advanced Standing Applicants: The application period for advanced standing is April 1 – June 15 and is available online via the LSAC website.

 A non-refundable $75 application fee is required at the time of application.
 Your application will not be processed without it.
 The fee cannot be used for processing applications to other law schools within the University of California System.

-A need-based application fee waiver program is administered by Law Services.
-Information about the LSAC fee waiver program and how to apply for one is available here.
-If you obtain an LSAC fee waiver, our application fee will be waived automatically if you apply to Berkeley.
+A need-based fee waiver program is administered by Law Services (LSAC).
+Information about their fee waiver program and how to apply for one is available here.
+If you obtain an LSAC fee waiver, Berkeley’s application fee will be waived automatically when you apply.